huckerdom/layout/README.md

 Features
 ========

 Layout lets you design, save and share plays and drills.

-Currently, you can:
+You can:

-- Move players across the field
 - Create plays by moving players and capturing key states
 - Animate plays -- step-by-step or continuously
 - Save/download and load plays